-- 1. Inadequate alignment of actors pursuing the digital transformation of health, which leads to large inefficiencies in digital health investments and an unclear financial model of what is affordable and sustainable for countries, populations in low-resource settings, and the global development community. - 2.
-Insufficient investment to scale digital health innovations beyond the pilot stage and to mature them into global goods, resulting in loss of trust from countries when pilots are unable to replicate small-scale successes at scale. - 3.
-Country health leaders' demands for information, knowledge, and skills not being met and information asymmetries, leading to misalignment around national digital health strategies. - 4.
+- 1. Inadequate alignment of actors pursuing the digital transformation of health around country priorities and needs, which leads to large inefficiencies in digital health investments and an unclear financial model of what is affordable and sustainable for countries, populations in low-resource settings, and the global development community. - 2.
+Insufficient investment to scale digital health innovations beyond the initial stage to mature them into global goods and adapt them to emerging standards, resulting in loss of trust from countries when tools are unable to replicate small-scale successes at scale. - 3.
+Country health leaders' demands for information, knowledge, and skills not being met, especially as they relate to technical information asymmetries, leading to misalignment around national digital health strategies. - 4.
 Inadequate government and community authority over the digital transformation of public health systems, from roadmap development to implementation, resulting in weak political, technical, and financial support.